 The IRS Data Retrieval Tool allows certain applicants who have already filed federal income tax returns to update some questions on the FAFSA by transferring data from the federal income tax return via the IRS’ database into the FAFSA.
 This reduces time, effort and errors when completing the FAFSA.
 It may also reduce the likelihood that an applicant’s FAFSA will be selected for verification.
 If selected for verification, successful use of the IRS Data Retrieval Tool may be necessary to complete the process.
 For additional information, refer to Verification Questions.

 The IRS Data Retrieval Tool can be used when filing the initial or renewal FAFSA or when making a correction.
-If an applicant files the FAFSA using estimated income data, the applicant can use the IRS Data Retrieval Tool after filing his/her federal income tax returns to update the FAFSA form.
+If an applicant files the FAFSA using estimated income data, the applicant can use the IRS Data Retrieval Tool after filing their federal income tax returns to update the FAFSA form.
 Generally, the IRS Data Retrieval Tool can be used 1-2 weeks after the federal income tax return is filed if the return is filed electronically and 6-8 weeks after filing a paper return.

 It is recommended that applicants file the FAFSA as soon after October 1 as possible.